PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 Simple plugin for TinyMCE that allows uploading images and inserting.
 It makes no assumptions about how you store the images, but it POSTs to a URL and expects JSON back (see the Setup section).

+This plugin borrows heavily from work done by [Peter Shoukry](http://77effects.com/).

+The icon used for the button comes from the icon set [Silk by famfamfam](http://www.famfamfam.com/lab/icons/silk/)

 ## Requirements

   * Rails >= 3.1